 What Jazz music did for Cowboy Bebop, Hip Hop did for Samurai Champloo.Samurai Champloo is an anime series created by Bebop's Shinichiro Watanabe and produced by Manglobe (it was their first series).
 The show is set in a Schizo Tech version of Edo period Japan, featuring elements of action, adventure and comedy blended with an anachronistic, predominantly hip-hop soundtrack.
 The animation is extremely dynamic - several poor episodes excepted - and the action scenes are a joy to watch.The show begins with three people who happen to meet during a bar brawl: a brash vagabond called Mugen, a stoic Ronin called Jin, and a young waitress named Fuu.
 Mugen and Jin are outstanding swordsmen who consider each other Worthy Opponents and just want to duel it out, but Fuu manages to rope them into her own personal quest to find a mysterious samurai who "smells of sunflowers".
 And so the unlikely trio begin a journey across Japan, encountering dangerous enemies, dark secrets and extreme oddities along the way.Like Cowboy Bebop, the episodes are often self-contained, and the show has an extensive cast.
 Apart from the main trio, though, most characters only appear once or twice; rarely more than three times.
 Since the three main characters don't care about each other's lives in any meaningful way, they tend to remain entirely oblivious to each other's plotlines over the course of episodes and arcs — often until it's too late.The show is very nearly unique in that it matches traditional Japanese culture to Hip Hop music with a stylized form of samurai swordplay known as chambara, much in the same way Cowboy Bebop married Science Fiction to blues and Jeet Kun Do.
 Champloo's score features hip-hop beats by Japanese hip hop artists such as the late Nujabes, Force of Nature, Tsutchie, and Fat Jon, among others.
 It also features many traditional Japanese songs, accompanied by shamisen music.
 For another, darker, take on this theme, see Afro Samurai.The world of Samurai Champloo is often anachronistic.
 Characters' costume design, attitudes and editing methods reflect heavily towards international hip-hop culture.
 Mugen fights in a style that resembles both Capoeira and break-dancing.
 Also, despite its alleged setting in the Edo period (though difficult to pinpoint due to a mixture of historical events and anachronisms) many of the expressions used by the characters are modern slang or English-influenced.The show's name comes from the Okinawan word "chanpurū" (e.g. goya champuru), which means to mix or blend.
 Thus, the title may be translated as "Samurai Remix" or "Samurai Mashup", keeping with the series' blended theme.
 (Indeed, even the time frame is mashed up, as episodes in the series will freely mention events 200 years apart as if both were current).Most likely due to the popularity of Cowboy Bebop, it was licensed for North American distribution nearly a year before it even aired in Japan.
-The show can now be viewed on Hulu and Youtube.
+The show can now be viewed on Hulu, Youtube, and Netflix.
 (Rated TV-MA)A two-volume manga debuted in Shōnen Ace on August 2004.
 Tokyopop licensed the manga in an English-language release in North America and Madman Entertainment lit for an English release in Australia and New Zealand.

 This show provides examples of: